mogensNielsen/meltano_playground/README.md

 The CSV files have to have `,` as a delimiter.
 Otherwise it doesn't work.
 This is because `tap-csv` doesn't have a configuration for delimiter.

 I have now implemented `tap-spreadsheets-anywhere` as it supports `;` as a delimiter.
 The source files now have `;` as a delimiter.

+`tap-rest-api-msdk` now works with the Rick and Morty API